-The BBC reported at the time that public health officials in the UK refused to take the study’s results into consideration https://www.beefcentral.com/news/health-officials-struggle-to-digest-positive-red-meat-study/
+Public health officials in the UK refused to take the study’s results into consideration, the BBC also reported at the time: https://www.beefcentral.com/news/health-officials-struggle-to-digest-positive-red-meat-study/

 In the article, headlined “Backlash Over Meat Dietary Recommendations Raises Questions About Corporate Ties to Nutrition Scientists”, JAMA senior writer Rita Rubin revealed how substantial pressure was applied to the editor of the Annals of Internal Medicine – one of the world’s most widely cited and influential peer reviewed medical journals – not to run the study before it was published.